Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Discussion

 \textbf{Decisions related to communication design must account for hardware constraints and evolving protocols}: The evaluation of the Communication Decision Model reveals its strong applicability in supporting architecture-level decisions in quantum software systems, particularly by providing structured guidance through reusable patterns such as Entanglement-Assisted Channels, Quantum API Gateways, and Workflow Orchestration.
 The majority of practitioners agreed that this decision model enhances modularity and scalability in quantum software design.
-One interviewee (P11) explained that the model ``\textit{provides a structured framework for selecting communication patterns, making architectural decisions more informed, consistent, and optimized}''.
-Another participant (P6) stated that ``\textit{it clearly outlines trade-offs — performance, scalability, security, and complexity — helping balance system constraints}''.
+One interviewee (P11) explained that the model \faComment ``\textit{provides a structured framework for selecting communication patterns, making architectural decisions more informed, consistent, and optimized}''.
+Another participant (P6) stated that \faComment ``\textit{It clearly outlines trade-offs in performance, scalability, security, and complexity, helping balance system constraints}''.
 These observations suggest that this decision model has practical value in guiding early design decisions.
 However, despite these strengths, several practitioners pointed out a crucial limitation: the current decision model does not fully account for the variability and constraints of quantum hardware.
-For instance, a participant (P13) emphasized that ``\textit{as hardware implementations vary, the communication model must evolve or adapt to meet the specific requirements and constraints of each platform}''.
+For instance, a participant (P13) emphasized that \faComment ``\textit{As hardware implementations vary, the communication model must evolve or adapt to meet the specific requirements and constraints of each platform}''.
 Practitioners also raised concerns about the absence of universally applicable communication protocols, particularly in hybrid quantum–classical systems, where coherence and fidelity can be compromised.
 This highlights a significant challenge: \textit{quantum communication patterns are not one-size-fits-all}.
 As systems become increasingly complex and distributed, the need for context-aware communication strategies that take into account the underlying hardware becomes critical.
 This presents an important opportunity for future research, which can focus on extending communication decision models with adaptive logic that incorporates quantum hardware specifications (e.g., topology, qubit fidelity, decoherence rate).
 Future research could explore how to formalize such context-awareness through constraint-based decision models or learning-enhanced decision support.
-For practitioners, the takeaway is that applying communication strategies without considering hardware-specific factors can lead to inefficiencies or incompatibilities in system performance.
-Therefore, practitioners are encouraged to view communication patterns as flexible blueprints rather than fixed recipes, customizing them in light of e.g., system characteristics, hardware constraints, and evolving demands for quantum-classical integration.
+For practitioners, the key takeaway is that applying communication strategies without considering hardware-specific factors may lead to inefficiencies or incompatibilities in system performance.
+As architecture patterns provide abstract solution templates rather than concrete implementations, practitioners should interpret communication patterns as flexible blackprints instead of fixed recipes, adapting them to system characteristics, hardware constraints, and the evolving demands of quantum–classical integration.